llGaetanll/notion-core/README.md

 editable when hovered.

 ## PRs are welcome!
 If you want to help me out on this project, feel free!
-Any suggestions are welcome :)
+Any help or suggestion is greatly appreciated.
+### Contrubuting
+If you would like to help contribute to the project, see the [Dynamic Components Project](https://github.com/llGaetanll/notion-core/projects/2) and contribute a component!
+Alternatively you could contribute an idea for one.